 would soon be over.
 As he watched, he kept

 saying to himself that the war was over and that

 they all would be going home.
 Like most of

 the POWs, Bob believed that if the atomic bomb had

 not been dropped, he and the other POWs, would

 have been executed when the American invasion of

 Japan had begun.

-Bob returned to the United States.
-He was sent to Madigan General Hospital at Fort Lewis, Washington, for processing.
-From there, he was sent to Hines VA Hospital which was the nearest Veterans Administration hospital to his home.
+Bob returned to the United States on the U.S.S.
+Storm King, arriving at San Francisco on October 15, 1945.
+He and the other former prisoners were taken to Letterman General Hospital for further treatment.
+From there, he was sent to Madigan General Hospital at Fort Lewis, Washington, for processing, and finally to Hines VA Hospitall Hines, Illinois, which was the nearest Veterans Administration hospital to his home.

 Bob married Minnie Faucett and raised a family.
 For the rest of his life, the one lasting effect of his experience on Bataan was that Bob relived Henry Deckert's death in his dreams.